 Create Bitsgap account today and open both short and long positions on 25+ crypto exchanges within one interface.
 Get advantage of Signals and Bot tools to make even more profit!

-What does cryptocurrency short position mean?
+What does cryptocurrency short position mean

 A short position is used when you believe that the crypto market is going to be moving down.
 You could think of this as betting against an asset instead of for it.
 A short position doesn’t even necessarily mean that you don’t believe an asset has potential.

 Technically, you could hold a short forever, but the idea is to end up with more coins than you had before.
-While a short trade could last as long as you wanted, most traders will hold these positions for a few months, or possibly less.
+While a short trade could last as long as you want, most traders will hold these positions for a few months, or possibly less.

 If you are typically a long-term trader (positions over a year), then you should keep in mind that there will be very different tax consequences for short trading, and you’ll need to make sure your income records are up to date and that you are withholding enough money to cover your debt to your local tax authority.
 If you make money from a sale, and then you lose it again, keep in mind that you still owe taxes on the first big win.